builtview/support-docs/docs/advanced-features-and-team-management/integrations.md

 ### Conclusion

-Integrations lets you streamline your third party programs alongside Builtview.
+Integrate Fieldview to streamline your construction processes with Builtview.